-Registering a company in Australia according to ASIC requirements and the Corporation Act of 2001 is the most common way to start doing business in this country.
-If you are interested to learn more about the Australian limited liability company (locally known as a proprietary company) and other types of businesses entities available in Australia, then this page is of interest to you.
+Registering a new company is the most common way to start doing business in Australia.
+Please refer to the information below to learn more about the Australia Pty.
+Ltd. company (locally known as a proprietary company) and other types of businesses entities available in Australia.

 Doing business in Australia with a local entity

 The Australian limited liability company (private proprietary company)

 - Forming an LLC in Australia can be done with only i) one shareholder ii) one director iii) one resident director iv) no minimum paid-up capital.
-Foreigners living outside of Australia have to appoint at least one director living in Australia.
-Healy Consultants can provide nominee services as a strategy to comply with this legal obligation;
+Healy Consultants Group PLC can provide nominee services as a strategy to comply with this legal obligation;

 - The company must prepare financial statements every year.
 The Australian authorities require local businesses to register and report for GST only if their annual sales exceed AU$75,000 (approximately US$55,000);

 The Australian trading trusts

 - In Australia, it is possible to use a unit trust company as an alternative to a trading company.
-In order to do so, the trustee(s) must register the trust with the Australia Companies Registrar and the tax authority in order to obtain an Australia Business Registration Number and a Tax File Number.
-The main requirement for acceptance is to appoint a resident either as i) trustee or (if all trustees are residing overseas) ii) public officer;
+In order to do so, the trustee(s) must register the trust with the Australian Companies Registrar and the tax authority in order to obtain an Australian Business Number and a Tax File Number;

 - The trading trust is usually structured as a tax transparent entity, not subject to corporate income tax in Australia provided all its income is transferred to the trust’s beneficiaries;

 - Best uses for an Australian trading trust: the trading trust is an interesting business vehicle for a family-owned business.